If you are planning on applying to University of Missouri, the fee for the application is $55.

 An unweighted GPA is an average of your scores from each class on a four-point scale.
 Unweighted GPAs range from 4.0 to under 1.0.
 A weighted GPA considers your average grade and the difficulty of your classes.
 A weighted GPA boosts your average by adding extra points for honors or Advanced Placement courses.

-University of Missouri is a test optional school.
+University of Missouri has a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 To be most competitive at University of Missouri, you should strive to earn between 23 and 30 on the ACT.